developer-zebra/developer-zebra-site/src/devicecentral/3-0/guide/about/index.md

 **Device Central** provides a centralized way for an organization to connect and monitor supported Bluetooth peripherals.
 Using the simple user interface, Device Central easily pairs and unpairs Bluetooth peripherals, monitors connection status, and provides details on supported peripherals.
 If supported by the peripheral, additional capabilities may exist such as paging the peripheral or updating the firmware.

-<p>Starting with Android 10, <b>Device Central</b> is no longer built-in the device.
-It is required to be installed through Google Play or downloaded through the <a href="https://www.zebra.com/us/en/support-downloads/software.html">Zebra support portal</a>. </p>

 Device Central features:

 * Simple scan and pair to a [supported Bluetooth peripheral](#supporteddevices)